mvaled/mvaled-github-io-sources/content/2025/viving.rst

 *product manager*.
 She would ask my son for features, perform tests of the bot, and debating about what to do next.

-She was also be the moral-keeper when things would not go as smoothly as in the beginning.
+She was also the moral keeper when things would not go as smoothly as in the beginning.

 They managed to get the bot up and running at home, create travels, attach files (plane tickets, hotel reservations, etc.) to each of the travels.